Waikiki Shore

 No analysis available

-I searched the public remarks for phrases like "laundry on each floor," "laundry room on every floor," and similar wording.
-The listings only mention in-unit laundry or storage lockers, so there is no evidence of community laundry facilities on every floor.
+I searched the remarks for wording like "laundry on each floor," "laundry room on every floor," and similar phrasing.
+The listings mention in-unit laundry in some units, but nothing indicates a shared laundry facility available on every floor.

 Assigned parking is explicitly mentioned in multiple listings, not just inferred from MLS checkboxes.
 Phrases like 'one assigned parking stall' and '1 assigned parking' appear in the remarks, suggesting this is a real building/unit feature rather than copy-paste noise.
 Confidence is high because the language is direct and repeated across listings.